How to build a (6 figure) fitness business

 Write your marketing plan as to how you are going to bring in clients, sell to them and ultimately get the ball rolling.

 Milestone 1: Make yourself a fully booked coach with 30 sessions per week of people paying you £50 per session on average.
-If you’re no where near this point yet learn about how to market yourself, go and see marketing and web development agencies for advice, and really think about your messaging and how you’re coming across in the public eye.
+If you’re no where near this point yet learn about how to build a fitness business and market yourself, go and see marketing and web development agencies for advice, and really think about your messaging and how you’re coming across in the public eye.
 Speak to your existing clients, your past clients and even friends and family about what makes you unique and why they chose to work with you and even why they left you.

 A question at this point: – Are you happy with this or do you want to push again for the next level?